Article published on 10 February 2017

 The main play features are the slide, tunnel, climbing walls, walkways, climbing nets, and the sliding masts.

-The combinations are installed using platforms with three different heights, starting at 97cm from ground level, and aimed at smaller children.
+The combinations use platforms with three different heights, starting at 97cm from ground level, and aimed at smaller children.
 The square and triangular shapes can cater to an optimized number of children.

 High side panels (from 1m to 1,30m) surround the platforms to ensure smaller children are well protected.
 They are available in three different models: openwork and tubular panels which facilitate the surveillance of children, or full volumes featuring embossed designs to encourage tactile play.

-The curved lines of the roofs, along with the totem masts creates the zen design the equipment was inspired by.
+The curved lines of the roofs, along with the totem masts create the zen-inspired design the equipment.

 - With straight or curved walkways, you can create compact combinations.
 They are fixed or flexible and can represent a play element where balance and self-control are crucial.